 Bear in mind that even the strongest anti-theist or anti-religious persons don't necessarily hate the members of that religion, commonly stating things such as 'you are better than your god', as they attempt to explain how the religious person is moral even in the face of a god they claim is evil.
-It is quite similar, perhaps ironically, to the Christian principle of "hate the sin, love the sinner".
+It is quite similar, perhaps ironically, to the Christian principle of "love the sinner, hate the sin."

 On a related note, the classic origin of the Hollywood Atheist—a terrible event that causes the to-be atheist to lose faith in their deity or religion—well, sometimes happens.
 Just not in every case, or even necessarily a majority of cases.

 In fact, becoming an atheist/ losing or acknowledge your loss of faith is often a lengthy process and it can take years before a former theist is ready to actually call themselves an atheist.
 On the other hand, for some people, faith was just never a big part of life to begin with and so, there is really no defining point of when they started being an atheist (and it might be unclear if they ever believed in anything in the first place).